 The Constitution of India is not only a legal document but it also reflects social, political and economic perspectives of the Indian Society.
 It reflects India's legacy of "diversity".
 It has been said that Indian constitution reflects ideals of its freedom movement, however, few critics have argued that it does not truly incorporate our own ancient legal heritage and cultural values.
 No law can be "static" and therefore the Constitution of India has also been amended more than one hundred times.
 These amendments reflect political, social and economic developments since the year 1950.
 The Indian judiciary and particularly the Supreme Court of India has played an historic role as the guardian of people.
-It has been protecting not only basic ideals of the Constitution but also strengthened the same through progressive interpretations of the text of the Constitution.
+It has been protecting not only basic ideals of the Constitution.
 The judicial activism of the Supreme Court of India and its historic contributions has been recognized throughout the world and it gradually made it "as one of the strongest court in the world".